cdapio/hydrator-plugins/core-plugins/docs/XMLReader-batchsource.md

 **Table Data Expiry Period (Days):** The amount of time (in days) to wait before clearing the table used to track processed filed.
 If omitted, data will not expire in the tracking table.
 Example: for `tableExpiryPeriod = 30`, data before 30 days is deleted from the table.

+**Enable external entities:** This enables processing external entities while reading xml file.
+Defaults to `false`. __Note__: The external entities should be enabled only if necessary.
+It posts security risk of malicious code execution.
+Please read more about [xxe xml vulnerability here](https://owasp.org/www-community/vulnerabilities/XML_External_Entity_(XXE)_Processing).

+**Support DTDs:** This sets supporting DTDs while processing xml file.
+This property needs to be set `true` if external entities needs to be evaluated.
+Defaults to `false`.

 Usage Notes
 -----------